 I should probably update my archetypes.

-Haven’t had enough?
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: The cavalry does come.
 It’s just not the one we expect or even want (Letters from Culver City).